agslima/agnaldolima/README.md

 </p>
 -->
 <p>
 I'm Agnaldo Lima 👨‍💻, a Computer Science student at Unicamp.
-I'm interested in Open Source,DevOps, and Cloud Computing.
+I'm interested in Open Source,DevOps, Cloud Computing, and Platform Engineering.
 I have experience in Programming, DevOps/SRE, and Technical Support.
-I'm currently transitioning to Cloud, DevSecOps, and Platform Engineering.
 </p>